AngeloGalav/A-star-ngelino/README.md

 # A*ngelino (or A-star-ngelino)

-An A* star shortest-path visualizer made in one day as a coding challenge.
+An A* star shortest-path visualizer in SFML made in one day as a coding challenge.

 ## How to use it
 1) Click an area on the grid to select your source point.